Skip to main content

 $100

-*Audience members who attend the final competition will be invited to cast a single vote to select the candidate who they believe best communicated their area of research to the audience.
+*The IRS may consider these prizes "taxable income."
+Audience members who attend the final competition will be invited to cast a single vote to select the candidate who they believe best communicated their area of research to the audience.
 If the People’s Choice Award is also a grand finale winner, the cash prize will be added to their corresponding prize.

 ELIGIBILITY REQUIREMENTS